 Downtown Investment Advisory was first established in 2013, but it became a registered investment advisor in 2017.
 Salo Aizenberg is the principal owner of the firm, and he also acts as its sole advisor.

 Fees for investment advisory services are 1.00% of clients’ assets under management (AUM), though this rate falls to 0.90% for accounts worth more than $2 million.
 The firm usually won’t charge a separate fee for financial planning services.

 Downtown Investment Advisory Investment Philosophy

 Downtown Investment Advisory often invests in index exchange-traded funds (ETFs) and individual bonds.
 The firm normally avoids investing in individual stocks for a couple of reasons.

 First, individual stocks are more volatile than a fund of potentially hundreds of stocks.
 Second, the firm believes that selecting the proper industry sectors and index funds is a much better long-term strategy than betting on individual stocks.

 The firm will consider each client’s time horizon and risk tolerance before deciding the appropriate amount of exposure to both equity and fixed-income investments.
 For clients closer to retirement, fixed-income will play a more prominent role.
 For younger, more aggressive investors, the reverse may be true.

-Roundangle Advisors, LLC is an advisory firm serving 20 clients who own $93.5 million in investable assets.
-Founded in 2015, the firm works with individuals, high-net-worth individuals and corporations.
+Roundangle Advisors, LLC is an advisory firm that was founded in 2015.
+The firm works with non-high-net-worth individuals, high-net-worth individuals, pensions, profit-sharing plans and corporations.

 The firm is fee-based, which means its advisors may earn commissions for conducting certain transactions, like insurance product sales.
 Although this presents a potential conflict of interest, the firm is also bound by fiduciary duty to act in your best interest at all times.